liliansteven/GDSC-ML-Workshop-23/README.md

-# GDSC-ML-Workshop-23
+## GDSC ML Workshop 2023

-This repository contains a practical application of machine learning  In Machine Learning Workshop at GDSC
+**This repository I'm documenting my assignment solution during a GDSC machine learning workshop.
+In addition to the last project**